Selling A House With Asbestos In Alaska What Homeowners Need To Know

 Yes.
 Alaska’s Residential Real Property Transfer Disclosure Statement specifically asks sellers whether they are aware of hazardous substances such as asbestos on the property.
 Skipping that disclosure or answering it dishonestly isn’t just an ethical problem; it carries real legal consequences under Alaska statute, including potential triple-damages liability.

-If you have a property containing asbestos and are unsure about the best course of action, contact Alaskan Home Buyers.
-They’ve dealt with similar circumstances across the state, from Anchorage to the Valley to Fairbanks, and they’re happy to walk you through your alternatives without any pressure or obligation.
+If you’re sitting on a property with asbestos and you’re not sure which direction makes sense for your situation, reach out to Alaskan Home Buyers.
+We’ve worked through these situations across the state, from Anchorage to the Valley to Fairbanks, and we’re happy to walk you through your options without any pressure or obligation.

 Get More Info On Options To Sell Your Home...